eeizodeveloper/abcdelivery-privacy/privacy-policy.md

 <ul>
 <li><p>policies and procedures to limit access to, and the processing of personal data for defined purposes;</p></li>
 </ul>
 <p>For your convenience, the exercise of your data protection rights can be directed to ABCDelivery via any of the designated channels mentioned above, and will be handled centrally on behalf of the relevant controller.
-Questions, comments, and complaints about ABCDelivery’s data practices can be submitted here.
-You may also use this form to submit a question to ABCDelivery’s Data Protection Officer and to ask us for a copy of the Standard Contractual Clauses or other transfer mechanisms in place for the data processing activity of your inquiry.</p>
+Questions, comments, and complaints about ABCDelivery’s data practices can be submitted on the email given below.
+You may also submit a question to ABCDelivery’s Data Protection Officer and to ask us for a copy of the Standard Contractual Clauses or other transfer mechanisms in place for the data processing activity of your inquiry.</p>

 <h2>III.
 Data collections and uses</h2>
 <h3>A. The data we collect</h3>